Fork-Merge Decoding: Enhancing Multimodal Understanding in Audio-Visual Large Language Models: Further Analysis

 \subsection{Analysis of attention weights beyond the merge point}

-Through the main paper~\Fref{fig:attn_analysis}, we demonstrate that in the final layer of VideoLLaMA2~\cite{cheng2024videollama}, the attention weights are higher for the video input compared to the audio input.
-To analyze the weight distribution trend across the entire model—not just the final layer—we visualize the average attention weights after the merge point at $L_{\text{fork}}$ in~\Fref{fig:app:att}.
-Specifically, we examine the last token in the sequence and compute the aggregated attention over video and audio segments, averaged across all attention heads, to estimate each modality’s contribution to the prediction.
-The proposed FMD consistently promotes a more balanced attention distribution between modalities.
+As shown in~\Fref{fig:attn_analysis} of the main paper, the final layer of VideoLLaMA2~\citep{cheng2024videollama} assigns higher attention weights to video inputs compared to audio inputs.
+To examine attention trends across the entire model, we visualize the average attention weights after the merge point at $L_{\text{fork}}$ in~\Fref{fig:app:att}.
+Specifically, we focus on the last token in the sequence and aggregate attention across layers and heads over video and audio segments to estimate each modality’s contribution to the prediction.
+The proposed FMD consistently produces a more balanced attention distribution between modalities.